Max Planck Society: Allegations of misconduct

 Since at least 2018, there have been numerous accusations of bullying and harassment by senior researchers and directors at the Max Planck Society.
 In 2018, two high-profile cases of bullying were made public.
-Researchers at the Max Planck Institute for Astrophysics in Garching accused director Guinevere Kauffmann of insulting and bullying students and making racist remarks.
+Researchers at the Max Planck Institute for Astrophysics (MPA) in Garching accused director Guinevere Kauffmann of insulting and bullying students and making racist remarks.
 Researchers at the Max Planck Institute for Human Cognitive and Brain Sciences also accused director Tania Singer of bullying and intimidation.
-As of April 2025, both remain at the Max Planck Society.
+Singer resigned later that year, and Kauffman remains a director at MPA as of July 2026.

 In 2021, Nicole Boivin, a director of the Max Planck Institute for the Science of Human History (renamed the Max Planck Institute for Geoanthropology in 2022), was removed after an internal investigation by the Max Planck Society reportedly determined that she had bullied junior researchers and plagiarized their work, along with other accusations.
-In December 2021 a court ruling reinstated her as a director, but in April 2022 she was removed following a vote by a governing board of the Max Planck Society.
+In December 2021, a court ruling reinstated her as a director.
+However in April 2022, she was removed following a vote by a governing board of the Max Planck Society.
 However, as of April 2025, she is still employed as a Research Group Leader.
 The same year, ecologist Ian Baldwin, a director at the Max Planck Institute for Chemical Ecology, was accused of harassing doctoral candidates and postdoctoral researchers.

-In March 2025, a joint investigation between Deutsche Welle and Der Spiegel concluded that within the Max Planck Society, there was "a systemic failure to hold abusive staff members or their institutes accountable".
-Interviews with over 30 scientists, many recruited internationally, revealed that more than half experienced or witnessed misconduct by senior staff, particularly directors and group leaders.
+In March 2025, a joint investigation between Deutsche Welle and Der Spiegel claimed there was "a systemic failure to hold abusive staff members or their institutes accountable" within the institutes they investigated.
+Interviews with around 30 scientists, many recruited internationally, revealed that more than half experienced or witnessed misconduct by senior staff, particularly directors and group leaders.
 Women and people of color were identified as being at higher risk of such abuse.
 Many of those interviewed within the report wished to remain anonymous to avoid retaliation.
 Specific allegations of misconduct against Jan-Michael Rost, director of the Max Planck Institute for the Physics of Complex Systems in Dresden, were highlighted within the report.